thunderbird/webext-docs/contacts.rst

 contacts API
 ============

-The :doc:`addressBooks`, also including the :doc:`contacts` and :doc:`mailingLists` namespaces, first appeared in Thunderbird 64.
+The contacts API allows to access and manage the user's contacts.

 .. role:: permission